tzlaine/small_wg1_papers/P2727_iterator_interface.md

 For the base-equality-comparable part, similar logic applies: we don't want the user to have to define `operator==` when the underlying adapted iterator undoubtedly already has it (unless it's an output iterator, of course).
-This free function supplies it in that case as well.

 ```cpp
 template<typename D1, typename D2>